zhaoxiaoha/github-trending/README.md

 ### Github热门项目
 ## All language

+* 【2025-02-02】[oumi-ai / oumi](https://github.com/oumi-ai/oumi) - Everything you need to build state-of-the-art foundation models, end-to-end.
+* 【2025-02-02】[containers / ramalama](https://github.com/containers/ramalama) - The goal of RamaLama is to make working with AI boring.
 * 【2025-02-01】[jef / streetmerchant](https://github.com/jef/streetmerchant) - 🤖 The world's easiest, most powerful stock checker
 * 【2025-02-01】[google / meridian](https://github.com/google/meridian) - Meridian is an MMM framework that enables advertisers to set up and run their own in-house models.
 * 【2025-01-31】[block / goose](https://github.com/block/goose) - an open-source, extensible AI agent that goes beyond code suggestions - install, execute, edit, and test with any LLM